 We are seeking to recruit individuals with a wide range of skills outlined in the Role Descriptions to help us develop the organisation in line with our mission and values.

 A Nomination Committee has been formed to oversee this process with fairness, transparency and integrity.
-Nominations are open for four Officer roles (President, Vice President, Treasurer and Secretary) and five ordinary Director roles.
+Nominations are open for two Officer roles (Treasurer and Secretary) and three ordinary Director roles.
 For all these roles, we seek motivated individuals with the time and skills to enact the tasks needed to create a healthy and productive organisation that meets the needs of the social capital community and our members.

 To apply for one of the roles, you must:

 Certain circumstances will disqualify you from being appointed or holding office.
 These include: